ronik-design/slush-gh-pages/README.md

 slush gh-pages
 ```

 > GitHub provides several options for the location of your GitHub Pages source. `gh-pages` has been around the longest.
 See: [User, Organization, and Project Pages](https://git.io/v6hek)

 > If you attempt to run Jekyll with the configured modules, and no git repo in your current directory you will encounter some anomalies or errors after running `npm start`.

+### What you get

+* `_assets/javascripts` - build your JS app using ES6, Babel (with [transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) handling polyfills) , Uglify, Rollup.js and any selected framework libraries.
+Configure your build in the generated `rollup.config.js`.
+* `_assets/stylesheets` - build your stylesheets using SCSS, PostCSS and any selected frameworks.
+Configure your PostCSS build in the generated `postcss.config.js`.
+* `_assets/images` - any images here will be automatically optimized via imagemin.
+* `_assets/images/icons` - any `svg` files placed here will automatically be compiled into a svg-sprite.
+* `_layouts/compress.html` - the [Jekyll HTML compressor](http://jch.penibelst.de)
+* `package.json` - build and watch scripts.
+* Gems - all the github supported plugins are enabled, giving you some great features
+  * the [github-pages](https://github.com/github/pages-gem) Ruby gem, replicating the deployed environment locally
+  * jekyll-mentions
+  * jemoji
+  * jekyll-redirect-from
+  * jekyll-sitemap
+  * jekyll-feed
+  * jekyll-seo-tag
+  * jekyll-paginate
+  * jekyll-gist
+  * jekyll-github-metadata

 ### Q&A

 In lieu of real documentation, just be prepared to answer the following questions.
 Sensible defaults are offered where available.